 The constitutional protections, as well as the Bail Reform Act (a federal statute), give a defendant the right to request lower bail when the amount initially set by the court is too high to pay.
 A defendant can request a hearing to seek a bail reduction.

-Although the court must take this argument into consideration, it is not required to set bail at a level that the defendant can easily pay.
+Although the court must take the above argument into consideration, it's not required to set bail at a level that the defendant can easily pay.
 Courts can set bail high enough "to induce a defendant to go to great lengths to raise the funds without violating" the constitution or the Bail Reform Act.
 (U.S. v.
-Szot, 768 F.2d 159 (7thCir., 1985).)
-As long as the court's actual motive is not to just force the defendant to rot in jail awaiting trial, the court can set bail at any level it can justify.
+Szott, 768 F.2d 159 (7th Cir.
+1985).)
+As long as the court's actual motive isn't to force the defendant to rot in jail awaiting trial, the court can set bail at any level it can justify.

 Once a defendant informs the court (through a bail reduction request or otherwise) that they cannot afford the bail set, the court must specify the reason(s) that the amount set is necessary.
 (U.S. v.
 Mantecon-Zayas, 949 F.2d 548 (1st Cir.
 1991).)
 The court must set out its rationale in writing or orally on the record.
 (Fed.
 R. App.
 Proc.
 9.)